Using FuckingNode: The fknode.yaml file¶

 CmdSets¶

 CmdSets are a more complex but very powerful type of setting, they allow to execute any shell command, project file, or whatever you need, whenever a certain trigger fires up.
+It can also run different commands platform-wise (Win32 / POSIX) and also run commands in parallel.
 This allows you to make a great automation job.

 They look like this: